Skip to main content

 • Self-referrals

-• Sharing their referral link or coupon on coupon sharing websites such as “RetailMeNot” or coupon browser extensions like “Honey”
+• Sharing a referral link or coupon code on coupon-sharing sites or browser extensions such as RetailMeNot or Honey

-• Sharing their referral link or coupon on public forums such as “Reddit” or “Quora”
+• Sharing a referral link or coupon code on public forums such as Reddit or Quora

 How to check for fraud?